 Since Ramen Shop opened in late 2012, the Rockridge spot been consistently packed.
 While Ramen Shop relies on classic ramen cooking techniques and house-made noodles as the backbone for its soups, the restaurant is far from traditional.
 All of the ramen soups have a California slant; there are more seasonal veggies adorning the bowl than meat, and most have a lightness that you won’t find in a traditional bowl of tonkotsu.
 One of the three rotating ramen soups on the menu is always vegetarian, with a hauntingly lovely shoyu and Meyer lemon base.
 The butter corn miso ramen with ground pork belly is also a stand-out; don’t miss it when it shows up.
 To drink, Ramen Shop serves a solid mix of local craft beer and Japanese bottles.
 Whiskey lovers should appreciate the Japanese scotch selection, available in highball cocktails or straight up.
 Ramen Shop is at 5812 College Ave. (at Birch Court), Oakland.
 Wheelchair accessible.
 Connect with the restaurant on Facebook and Twitter.

 The consistently packed Albany location of Bowl’d is the flagship for what is proving to be a successful group of Korean restaurants.
 Some dishes have a healthier slant than the average Korean joint — Bowl’d’s bibimbap can come made with whole mixed grains and its soups are filled with an extra dose of zucchini.
 And even as we would like to roll our eyes at these concessions, we have to admit that the cooks behind these dishes know what they’re doing.
-Every soup at Bowl’d comes out piping hot and pungent; the spicy barbecue pork is actually spicy; and the ground almond-topped chicken wings almost give FuseBOX a run for its money.
+Every soup at Bowl’d comes out piping hot and pungent and the spicy barbecue pork is actually spicy.
 Each of Bowl’d’s five locations (Bowl’d and Bopshop Albany, Bowl’d BBQ in Oakland and Alameda, and Spoon in South Berkeley) has a slightly different menu, but our favorite dishes — the Korean soups and stews — are fairly consistent from restaurant to restaurant.
 Bowl’d is at 1479 Solano Ave. (at Santa Fe Avenue), Albany.
 Wheelchair accessible.
 Connect with the restaurant on Facebook.

 The best way to eat at China Village is to gather a large enough group of friends to take up a huge round table in the back of the restaurant.
 If you’re lucky, you’ll snag one with a lazy Susan for optimum sharing efficiency.
 Start with spicy and chewy beef tendon, a palate (and sinus) cleanser to prime your tongue for the meal to come.
 Or else munch on the cucumber with drizzled with spicy, nutty garlic gravy.
 Don’t ignore the gratis pickled cabbage, a crisp and funky Chinese kimchi.
 The spicy Szechuan boiled fish fillet is a perfect introduction to Chef John Yao’s deft hand with chilies.
 Another famous dish, Yao’s five-spice hot and spicy pork shoulder, is equally great, succulent and soft enough to cut with a spoon.
 The warm spice blend penetrates the meat to the bone for subtly fragrant contrast to the bold flavors in the fish.
 China Village is at 1335 Solano Ave. (at Ramona Avenue), Albany.
 Wheelchair accessible.
 Connect with the restaurant on Facebook and Twitter.